racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 # What works

 - Sleep / Wake
-- Wifi and Bluetooth (Built-in Intel 7265 or 7260 cards with Airportitlwm.kext) **itlwm.kext is recommended for those on Catalina because Airportitlwm causes issues with Trackpad after wake from sleep {See on Post Install}**
+- Wifi and Bluetooth (Built-in Intel 7265 or 7260 cards with Airportitlwm.kext) **itlwm.kext is recommended for those on Catalina because Airportitlwm causes issues with Trackpad after wake from sleep {See on Post Install}** **Currently Airportitlwm does not support macOS Monterey, if you do not have access to Ethernet I do not recommend updating.**
 - AirPort Extreme (Broadcom BCM94360CSAX & NGFF A/E Adapter) **Recommended Upgrade to get native WiFi & Bluetooth**
 - Handoff, Continuity, AirDrop
 - iMessage, FaceTime, App Store, iTunes Store (Change Config.plist -> PlatformInfo -> Generic -> MLB and SystemSerialNumber)